International Peace and Conflict Resolution 3+2 Program

 About the M.A. in International Peace and Conflict Resolution

 The interdisciplinary Master of Arts in International Peace and Conflict Resolution program is designed to produce graduates who are well-prepared for mid-level positions in a wide variety of governmental agencies and non-governmental organizations.
-Academic programs in peace studies and conflict resolution, a growing international field, are interdisciplinary in nature and encompass perspectives from anthropology, biology, economics, history, law, literature, philosophy, political science, psychology, religion and sociology.

 The graduate program includes an international study component, as well as an internship.
 In the first year (the fourth year for a 3+2 student), students complete a set of core required and elective courses on campus.
 The second year (the fifth year for a 3+2 student) includes 9 internship credits, 9 study abroad credits and a final semester on campus completing the culminating Master’s capstone project.
 This innovative M.A. program allows students to develop an area of concentration within peace and conflict resolution, build an international network of contacts, and gain practical field experience.